 A plosive sound is a pop or blast sound caused by the rapid release of air from the mouth.
 The plosive is created when your vocal cords close suddenly and produce such pressure that there’s nowhere for it to go except out into the atmosphere through our mouths, lips, teeth and tongue.
 Plosives are a very common problem in studio recordings, and it is best to avoid them as much as possible before recording.
 One way to avoid plosives and other unwanted noises is through the use of pop filters and proper microphone placement.
 By choosing the right mic placement, pop filters, and pop screen you can avoid the problem of plosive sounds.
 The proximity effect is what happens when the pop filter and pop screen are combined – it makes the sound of your voice more direct as you are able to get closer to the mic.

-Metal Pop Filters
+Types of Pop Filters

 Metal pop filters are the most common pop filter used in the world of audio recording.
-These filters are made out of metal and have a mesh screen that is often stretched over a frame, which can be either round or square shaped.
+These filters are made out of metal and have a screen that is often stretched over a frame, which can be either round or square shaped.
 The pop filter itself sits right on top of the microphone diaphragm (a circular plate located inside your microphone).
 For recording vocals, you will want to have the pop filter about 16 inches in front of your mouth.

-These types of filters usually use a nylon-type material stretched across a metal or plastic ring.
+These types of filters usually use a nylon-type material stretched across a ring.
 The intention is to diffuse the air away from the microphone.
 This prevents the windblast from striking the microphone, making the plosives reduce or stop the air from hitting it.
 These filters are usually circular disks and are made of nylon .
 Nylon pop filters also have a tendency to remove the pop sound that is caused by plosives.

 Microphone pop filters are used in recording studios and on stages for vocalists.
 They sit directly in front of the microphone and absorb any wind blasts or breath that is directed at it.